dcharnic/Windows-Kernel-Driver-Talk/README.md

 Open the .sln in visual studio and build it for x64 release.

 # Building PrintLoop
-Its a c++ program, you can open the .sln file in Visual Studio and build it or you can just build it directly with cmake, whatever you want.
-Just get it to run s
+Its a c++ program, you can open the .sln file in Visual Studio and build it or you can just build it directly with cmake, whatever you want as long as it runs.